PaulHazelden/TheOtherPlace/README.md

 it would be better if *this* specific piece of content was covered earlier.
 I did move some content around a few times, and discovered that it didn't help.

-The problem is that there
-are several important, related and non-trivial things which need to be communicated: in order to properly understand any one of them, you need to understand the others first.
-Everything is connected.
-There is no ideal sequence in which the material should be covered, because whatever I say at the start, it would be better if something else had been said first.
-At present, I'm not planning to make any further changes to the structure, or the order in which topics are covered.
+The core problem here is that everything is connected - at least, all the important details are.
+There are several important, related and non-trivial things which need to be understood reasonably well, in order that any of themm can be properly understood.
+So, in order to properly understand and any one of them, you need to adequately understand the others first.
+As a consequence, there is no ideal sequence in which the material should be covered - whatever I say first, it would be better if something else had been said first.
+At present, I'm not planning to make any further changes to the structure, and in particular I'm not planning to change the order in which topics are covered.

 Almost all the remaining feedback suggested that it would be better if I included